anujAnujMody/WeatherApp-React-Native/README.md

 This App has the following features:

 - Search weather based on location
-- The background changes based on wheather its Day or Night
+- The background changes based on whether its Day or Night
 - Taping the temperate will toggle between Celcius and Farenheit